coopzone-dc/Floppy80-M1/README.md

 The files are as follows:

 boot.cfg
-- specified the defaul ini file to load at reset of the Floppy80 when the floppy 80 boots or is reset it reads the contents of the boot.cfg to determine the default configuration ini file.
+- specified the default ini file to load at reset of the Floppy80 when the floppy 80 boots or is reset it reads the contents of the boot.cfg to determine the default configuration ini file.